Faiaz98/React-Simplified/README.md

 - Component-Based: Build encapsulated components that manage their own state.
 - Learn Once, Write Anywhere: You can develop new features in React without rewriting existing code.

+## 2. Setting Up a React Environment

+**Using Create React App**

+Create React App is an officially supported way to create single-page React applications.
+It offers a modern build setup with no configuration.

+  1. Install Node.js and npm
+  2. Run the following command in your terminal:
+     ```bash
+     npx create-react-app my-app
+     cd my-app
+     npm start
+     ```

+## Example:

+Here's what each command does: